jacksmith315/my_django_project/README.md

 ## 🔒 Security Notes

-1. Never commit the `.env` file
+1. Never commit the `.env` file or any files containing sensitive information
 2. Regularly update dependencies
 3. Use strong passwords for database and admin accounts
 4. Keep your Google OAuth credentials secure
+5. Store sensitive information in environment variables

 ## 🛠 Troubleshooting

 ### Common Issues

 1. **Port conflicts**
-   - Ensure ports 80, 5432, and 8000 are not in use
+   - Ensure ports 5173 (frontend), 8000 (backend), and 5432 (database) are not in use
    - Change ports in docker-compose.yml if needed
+   - For development, you can specify different ports using:
+     - Frontend: `npm run dev -- --port <port>`
+     - Backend: `python manage.py runserver <port>`

 2. **Database connection issues**
    - Check PostgreSQL credentials in .env
    - Ensure postgres service is healthy
+   - Verify the database host and port settings

 3. **Frontend not connecting to backend**
-   - Verify VITE_API_URL in .env
+   - Verify VITE_API_URL in .env matches your backend URL
-   - Check nginx configuration
+   - Check CORS settings in backend
+   - Ensure Google OAuth credentials are correctly configured

+4. **Environment Variables**
+   - Make sure all required environment variables are set in .env
+   - Double-check Google OAuth credentials
+   - Verify API URLs are correct for your environment

 ### Getting Help